Chart Color Schemes

 Residential development activity is slightly higher than average within Elizabeth East when compared nationally

 Elizabeth East has averaged approximately 42 new dwelling approvals per year.
-Over the past five financial years, from FY-21 to FY-25, a total of 212 homes were approved, with an additional 34 approved so far in FY-26.
-Each dwelling built over this period has resulted in an average of 2.8 new residents per year, indicating strong demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25212 homes were approved, with an additional 34 approved so far in FY-26.
+This has resulted in an average of 2.8 new residents per year for each dwelling built during this period, indicating strong demand that supports property values.

-As of now, there are approximately 558 people per dwelling approval in Elizabeth East, demonstrating an established market.
-According to AreaSearch's latest quarterly estimate, Elizabeth East is projected to grow by 4,473 residents by 2041.
+Recent construction comprises 84.0% detached houses and 16.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes.
+The location has approximately 558 people per dwelling approval, demonstrating an established market.
+According to AreaSearch's latest quarterly estimate, Elizabeth East is expected to grow by 4,457 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development